You are here

-MassTransfer is the new transfer program that connects Community College students to Massachusetts State Universities and the University of Massachusetts campuses.
-It has replaced the old Joint Admissions, Commonwealth Transfer Compact, and the Tuition Advantage programs effective Fall 2009.
+MassTransfer is the transfer that program connects Community College students to Massachusetts State Universities and the University of Massachusetts campuses.
 MassTransfer consists of the following:

 - MassTransfer Block